aerojs/aero/README.md

 ## Productivity

-Aero uses a dependency graph to find the resources that need to be recompiled when something changes.
+Aero automatically finds the resources that need to be recompiled when something changes.
 Controllers, templates, styles and configuration files are automatically reloaded when you save them in your editor.

 ## Simplicity